Basic DOT HM-181 Hazmat Training Course #1058

 You don’t actually have to be the person who physically transports hazardous materials from point A to point B to need DOT training.
 You may simply be the individual who packages, labels, placards or marks the materials.
 Professionals who receive hazardous materials shipped through a third-party also need to complete HM 181 Department of Transportation hazmat training.

-Also known as “dangerous goods,” hazardous materials are things that pose a serious risk to health, safety and property during transport from one location to another.
-These materials fall into nine classes of hazards that include explosives, flammable solids and miscellaneous hazardous materials, among others.
-While many people think of toxic waste when they hear the term “hazardous materials,” many everyday things fall into the nine hazard classes, such as insecticides, cleaning supplies, aerosols and used paint.
+Hazardous materials, or “dangerous goods,” are things that pose a serious risk to safety, health and property during transport to and from multiple locations.
+These materials can be in one of nine classes of hazards that include explosives, flammable solids and miscellaneous hazardous materials, among others.
+Toxic waste is not the only hazardous material, but it is commonly thought of when hearing that term.
+In fact, many everyday items are considered dangerous goods, such as cleaning supplies, aerosols, insecticides and used paint.